 Our goal for our students is for them to see their understanding and embodiment of the principles of the Technique as something that will continue to evolve and deepen, and at the same time as something in which they can have genuine trust as the basis for their teaching practice.

-Our philosophy of teacher education is to allow students who are independent and self-directed learners to develop a program that fits their individual needs, within a basic structure of teacher education.
+Our philosophy of teacher education is to allow students who are independent and self-directed learners to develop a program that fits their individual needs, within the basic structure of our Teacher Education Program.

-At the Performance School our Teacher Education program is based on our criteria for graduation.
-When students have fulfilled those criteria, they are deemed qualified to teach.
+Graduation from the Program is based on our Graduation Criteria.
+When students have fulfilled those criteria, they will be qualified to teach.